 We have arrived!
 Only took 1600 kms of driving, but here’s the thing; way out west Broken Hill is well and truly worth the drive.

-Those who travel here tell of the ease in being captivated by the vibrant colours of red desert dirt, deep blue sky, its grittiness borne from years of miners battling isolation, difficult and dangerous work, its ballsy film locations – think Priscilla Queen of the Desert and Mad Max 2, its turn of the century heritage architecture, its thriving arts scene, its incredible lake system and its space.
+Those who travel here tell of the ease in being captivated by the vibrant colours of red desert dirt and deep blue sky, the grittiness borne from years of miners battling isolation, difficult and dangerous work, the ballsy film locations – think Priscilla Queen of the Desert and Mad Max 2, the turn of the century heritage architecture, thriving arts scene, incredible lake system and the space.
 There’s land, lots of land out here.

 This bustling town that rides on the coat tails of its silver, lead and zinc past and whose future is secured with new mineral deposits, boasts a population of 17,700.

 The BH mining industry is buoyant, real buoyant thanks to a 2004 geo study which detected decent reserves of copper and gold.
 Better still was the news that there were large reserves of cobalt (Twiggy’s happy), as well as 50 years worth of high grade iron ore.
 And to top it off, zinc is enjoying its best prices in 15 years.